Double-click the first tDataStewardshipTaskOutput component to open its Basic settings view.

 component, and click OK.

-The Campaign and Type fields are automatically filled in with the campaign metadata.The data model of the selected campaign is retrieved from the application and is read-only.
+The Campaign, Label and Type fields are automatically filled in with the campaign metadata.The schema of the selected campaign is retrieved from the server and is read-only.
 Two columns are added by default:

 YYYY-MM-DD HH:mm:ss.
 The due date is automatically calculated according to the task resolution delay you define in the campaign, if any.